Circular Huygens Dipoles: Unidirectional Spin-Angular Momentum from Achiral Nanoparticles: Multipole Decomposition Formulas

-The calculated relative phases of the dipole moments are plotted in \textbf{Fig.~2(c,e)} and \textbf{Fig.~4(c,e) of the main text} to interpret the interference conditions.
-The spectral plots in \textbf{Fig.~2(b)} and \textbf{Fig.~4(b)} show the magnitude of the scattering efficiency contribution from each individual Cartesian multipole moment.
+The spectral plots in Fig.~\ref{fig2}(b) and Fig.~\ref{fig4}(b) show the magnitude of the scattering efficiency contribution from each individual Cartesian multipole moment.
 The scattering efficiency is defined as the scattering cross-section, $C_{\text{sca}}$, normalized by the geometrical cross-section of the nanoparticle, $A_{\text{geom}} = L_x L_y$.
 The contribution of each multipole component to the total scattering efficiency is given by the following expressions, where $|E_\text{inc}|$ is the amplitude of the incident electric field:

 The total scattering efficiency is the sum of these individual contributions.